Alberta passes bill legislating 'safe zones' around abortion clinics | CBC News

 - UCP MLAs sidestep debate on abortion clinic 'bubble zones'

-Under the Protecting Choice for Women Accessing Health Care Act, protesters who violate safe zones around the Kensington Clinic in Calgary and Women's Health Options in Edmonton face a maximum $10,000 fine.
+The Protecting Choice for Women Accessing Health Care Act carries stiff penalties for protesters who violate the safe zones around Women's Health Options and the Kensington Clinic in Calgary.

+The penalty for a first offence is $5,000 or a maximum jail term of six months.
+A repeat offence carries a maximum fine of $10,000 and/or one year in jail.
+The fines for corporations caught violating the act is $25,000 for a first offence, and a maximum $100,000 fine for subsequent convictions.

 Protesters would also be prohibited from taking video or photographs or making audio recordings of patients, doctors and staff entering or exiting the clinic.